-Tab 3 and Tab 4 provide TRC cost-effectiveness results for the 2020 Nicor Gas portfolio.
+Tab 3 and Tab 4 provide TRC cost-effectiveness results for the 2021 Nicor Gas portfolio.
 Results are provided by program and sector (Residential, Business and Public Sector, Income Qualified, and Market Transformation).
 The portfolio-level TRC is provided with and without the Income Qualified programs included.
-Two sets of avoided costs were used to calculate the TRC benefits and are reported separately: Tab 3 uses the avoided costs from the Nicor Gas Plan 3 filing, and Tab 4 uses avoided costs from the Plan 4 filing.
+Two sets of avoided costs were used to calculate the TRC benefits and are reported separately: Tab 3 uses the avoided costs from the Nicor Gas Plan 3 filing, and Tab 4 uses avoided costs from the Plan 4 filing updated with actual costs through 2021.
 A brief methodology and data discussion is presented below.